ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Bind the service instance and wait for the service binding to be ready.
 If you specify the `--wait` option, the app bind waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the app bind to complete successfully.
 If the app bind is not completed successfully or fails within the specified `--wait-timeout` period, the command fails.
 This value is *optional*.
 The default value is <code>true</code>.
 </dd>
 <dt>`--wait-timeout`, `--wto`</dt>
 <dd>The length of time in seconds to wait for the service binding to be ready.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
-This value is *optional*.
 The default value is <code>300</code>.
 </dd>
 </dl>